 You can then navigate and look around on the offline map.
 Information on POI (Points Of Interest) is available, but not in detail.
 Logically, for example, calling up the company website does not work offline.
 But the material is enough to get from A to B.

 HERE WeGo with maps and timetables without internet

 There is a problem with Google Maps if you want to use maps offline: you have to log in with your Google account.
 This means that personal data including information about the stored card content is transmitted.
 This is valuable knowledge that you can give away for free cards (“If you're not paying for the product, you are the product!”).

 However, where registration is not required, this is HERE or Here WeGo.
-The app is also free, but does not require registration - especially not with a Google account.
+App is also free, but does not require registration - especially not with the Google account.
 To use offline map material, simply load it under the menu item Download maps down.
 Then check the option Use the app offline.